 Observing and teaching classes is one of the best parts of any yoga teacher training course - you get to put all of your new knowledge into practice as well as support your classmates in becoming the best educators that they can be.

 Each training includes 10 extra hours that are distributed depending on the focus of the particular RYPS.
 This could be meditation, anatomy or even a particular style of yoga within a prenatal practice.
-At Jennica Joyce yoga, our elective is Online Prenatal Yoga which can be taken separately or as part of our 85-hour prenatal training.
+At Jennica Joyce yoga, our elective is Teaching Prenatal Yoga Online so you are equipped with the latest technology too.

 85-Hour Prenatal yoga teacher training at Jennica Joyce Yoga